 A: Living in MN we don’t get to such heights, but in 2014 I had the opportunity to do a video for Craftsy, in Denver, Colorado.
 The video will be available in 2015, but I can tell you now that our standard Master Recipe worked beautifully, with no adjustment needed at Denver’s modestly-high elevation (about 5,200 feet/1,585 meters).
 But many people have asked about baking at more extreme altitudes, like, for example, a hundred miles up the road in Vail, Colorado, at 10,000 feet.
 If you’re getting dense, flat results at higher altitudes, here are some thoughts:

-It turns out there is a big difference if you live above 4,000 feet in how the yeast behaves.
-It wants to rise really quickly, but then it collapses because there isn’t enough structure to support it.
-In other words you might try things that inhibit it from rising so fast and add more structure to the dough.
+Altitude can affect how yeast behaves– it rises too quickly, and then it collapses because there isn’t enough structure to support it.
+So you can try things that inhibit it from rising so fast–and modify the recipe to add more structure to the dough:

 Replace the all-purpose flour with bread flour, which has more gluten, which will give it more structure.
 This may cause your dough to be drier, so you may end up adding a little more water.

 Assuming you like the flavor and aren’t on a salt-restricted diet, consider a saltier dough–salt inhibits fast yeast growth.
 If you go this route, use the higher end of our salt range in the ingredients list (1 1 /2 tablespoons of coarse salt for a four-pound batch).